knelasevero/home-server-infra/md/homeprivatenetwork.md

 ### First option Protectli Vault

 This is the option that I am using for this demo.
 It is very powerful, and you can easily change/replace components on it like in a laptop or PC.
 Some versions of it come without storage or RAM, and you are expected to install those yourself.
 Protectli Vault 6 comes with 6 ports, intel **i** series processors, and you are supposed to install a mSATA SSD and RAM on it.
 You can go up to 64 GB of RAM with 2 DDR4 16GB RAM units.
 You can also put less than that.
-This is a router that, in all reality, you can use as a PC, if you some reason need that.
+This is a router that, in all reality, you can use as a PC, if you for some reason need that.
 It has HDMI output and multiple USBs sockets.

 Link: https://eu.protectli.com/products/